Roma (2018 film): Critical response

-Writing for The Guardian, Peter Bradshaw said "Roma is thrilling, engrossing, moving – and just entirely amazing, an adjectival pileup of wonder.
+In The Guardian, Peter Bradshaw wrote: "Roma is thrilling, engrossing, moving—and just entirely amazing, an adjectival pileup of wonder.
 He has reached back into his own childhood to create an intensely personal story."
-Likewise, Manohla Dargis of The New York Times called the film "an expansive, emotional portrait of life buffeted by violent forces, and a masterpiece" and praised Cuarón's use of "intimacy and monumentality to express the depths of ordinary life".
+Manohla Dargis of The New York Times called the film "an expansive, emotional portrait of life buffeted by violent forces, and a masterpiece" and praised Cuarón's use of "intimacy and monumentality to express the depths of ordinary life".

-Slavoj Žižek argued that people were appreciating the film for the wrong reasons, claiming that people were appreciating Cleo's grace too much, without seeing the way that Cleo needs to break free from the moral constraints placed upon her.
+Slavoj Žižek argued that people were appreciating the film for the wrong reasons, claiming that people were appreciating Cleo's grace without seeing how she must break free from the moral constraints placed upon her.

-According to a study of 65 indigeneity-oriented fictional features produced in Latin America in the 21st century, the film can be considered as a catalyst for change in the blueprint for representations of Indigenous characters in cinema.
-Roma depicts Cleo, the main Indigenous character, to a level of detail that there is no room for stereotypical portrayals.
-Gonzalez Rodriguez asserts that the film is a unique example of syntonic indigeneity as it challenges traditional representations of the Indigenous Other as an exotic figure (histrionic indigeneity).

 Accolades

 Roma won the Golden Lion for Best Film at the Venice International Film Festival.
-At the Toronto International Film Festival, it was also named second runner-up for the People's Choice Award.
+At the Toronto International Film Festival, it was named second runner-up for the People's Choice Award.

-The film received 10 nominations for the 91st Academy Awards, including Best Picture—thereby tying with The Favourite as the most-nominated film.
-It is also the first film distributed primarily by a streaming service that has been nominated for Best Picture.
-It is also tied with Crouching Tiger, Hidden Dragon (2000) for the most Oscar nominations ever received by a film not in the English language.
-It ultimately won three Academy Awards, including Best Foreign Language Film, becoming the first Mexican film to win this honor.
+The film received 10 nominations for the 91st Academy Awards, including Best Picture—tying with The Favourite as the most-nominated film.
+It is the first film distributed primarily by a streaming service to be nominated for Best Picture.
+It was tied with Crouching Tiger, Hidden Dragon (2000) for the most Oscar nominations received by a film not in English until Emilia Pérez, in French, received 13 in 2025.
+It won three Academy Awards, including Best Foreign Language Film, becoming the first Mexican film to win this honor.

-Roma received American Film Institute's 2018 AFI Special Award, as it was not eligible for AFI Movies of the Year due to its foreign-language status.
-It was chosen by Time magazine and the New York Film Critics Circle as the best film of 2018, and by the National Board of Review as one of the top ten best films of 2018.
+Roma received American Film Institute's 2018 AFI Special Award, as it was not eligible for AFI Movies of the Year due to its non-U.S. status.
+Time magazine and the New York Film Critics Circle named it the best film of 2018, and the National Board of Review named it one of the ten best films of 2018.

 The February 2020 issue of New York lists Roma as one of the Best Movies That Lost Best Picture at the Oscars.
+In June 2025, the film ranked 46th on The New York Times's list of "The 100 Best Movies of the 21st Century" and was one of the films voted for the "Readers' Choice" edition of the list, finishing at number 124.
+In July 2025, it ranked 21st on Rolling Stone's list of "The 100 Best Movies of the 21st Century".

 Home media

 On 15 November 2019, it was confirmed that Roma would be receiving a DVD and Blu-ray release from The Criterion Collection, marking the first time a Netflix original film was added to the library, and one of the rare times that Netflix had permitted one of their films for physical media release.
 Netflix described the announcement as "such an honor".
-To coincide with the Criterion Collection release, in February 2020 Netflix released a behind-the-scenes documentary named Road to Roma.
+To coincide with the Criterion Collection release, in February 2020, Netflix released a behind-the-scenes documentary named Road to Roma.